 Peter Kennard and Rick Sissions' A Document on Chile, Camden Town Hall, 1978.

-We are exploring Four Corners Archive, to create an active site for public events, study, socially-engaged practice and collaboration.
+We are exploring Four Corners Archive, uncovering hidden histories and evolving our collection into an active site for community-focused collaborations, socially-engaged practice, study, exhibitions, and public events.
 This includes:

-- On the Move: the history of the Half Moon Photography Workshop/Camerawork touring exhibitions, 1976-1984.
+1. On the Move: The History of the Half Moon Photography Workshop / Camerawork touring exhibitions, 1976-1984

-The Half Moon Photography Workshop played a radical role in reshaping the photographic landscape of Britain.
+The Half Moon Photography Workshop (HMPW) played a radical role in reshaping the photographic landscape of Britain.
 In 1976 they pioneered a programme of laminated touring exhibitions.
 Over 50 of these affordable, portable exhibitions travelled to venues around the country, from art centres and universities to prisons, churches and laundrettes.

 - Do you remember seeing a laminated touring exhibition?

 We are carrying out new research into this important body of work, and we need your help.
 Find out more

-- Research partnership with the Jo Spence Memorial Library Archive at Birkbeck.
+2. Research partnership with the Jo Spence Memorial Library Archive at Birkbeck

 Jo Spence was one of the founder members of HMPW and Camerawork magazine.
 The project is supporting a research archivist to work across the Jo Spence and Four Corners archive collections.